Baker gas at $4.59 per gallon? This is the cheapest fill-up in town - NewsBreak

 Baker gas at $4.59 per gallon?
 This is the cheapest fill-up in town

-(BAKER, CA) Depending on where you fill up in Baker, you could be saving up to $0.50 per gallon on gas.
+(BAKER, CA) Gas prices vary across in the Baker area, but if you’re willing to head for the cheapest station, you could be saving up to $0.50 per gallon.

-On Saturday the cheapest gallon of unleaded regular in the area was at ARCO at 72097 Baker Blvd.
-Regular there was listed at $4.59 per gallon Wednesday, compared to $5.09 at Chevron at 72922 Baker Blvd, which GasBuddy clocked as the most expensive station in the area.
+According to a survey by GasBuddy, ARCO at 72097 Baker Blvd was the cheapest station in the area, with regular listed at $4.59 per gallon at the pumps Wednesday.
+That was compared to Chevron at 72922 Baker Blvd, where a gallon of regular was selling for $5.09.

-It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
-As of 04:55 PM, Tuesday, the average price of a gallon of regular in the area $4.79.
+Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
+Across the greater Baker area, GasBuddy recorded the average price of gas at $4.79 per gallon for regular.

 |Regular